‘The Bachelor’ Contestant Tayshia Stands By Her Warning To Colton About Cassie

 “I feel that at that time, it was a big deal to us.
 That’s why it was brought up.
 It was a little bit blown up with the media afterward.”

 Tayshia spoke about her breakup with Colton in the same interview.
 Although she said it was a rough go, she also added that she knew something wasn’t right during their date on the Fantasy Suite episode.
-But even though things didn’t work out, Tayshia is happy how everything worked out in the end
+But even though things didn’t work out, Tayshia is happy with how everything worked out in the end

 “I’m happy with how it went down.
 He obviously got his girl in the end.”